Meet Our Doctors

 John R. Samples, M.D.

-Dr. John Samples practices as a Glaucoma Consultant at The Eye Clinic while also maintaining an ophthalmology practice in Littleton, Colorado.
+Dr. John Samples practices as a Glaucoma Consultant at The Eye Clinic while also maintaining an ophthalmology practice in Olympia, Washington.
 Previously, he was Professor of Ophthalmology at the Oregon Health and Sciences University and the Casey Eye Institute in Portland.
 He was also Director of medical student ophthalmic education at OHSU for more than 20 years.
 He is now an Emeritus Professor with OHSU and a Clinical Professor at Rocky Vista University in Parker, Colorado, and serves as a Director of the Western Glaucoma Foundation.

 Dr. Samples earned his undergraduate degrees in Psychology and Biology from Stanford University, his master’s degree in Neurobiology from Stanford University and his medical degree from the University of California, San Diego.
 He continued his training with Residencies in Neurology and Ophthalmology at the Mayo Clinic, where he was Chief Resident in Ophthalmology.
 Dr. Samples then completed a Fellowship in Cornea and External Disease and in Glaucoma, both at OHSU.